CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.2 data center and server room.md

 #### INF.2.A18 Protection against water leakage [Building Services]

 In areas where IT equipment with central functions is located, water-bearing pipes should be avoided.
-For example, there should be no radiators in the data center.If water-carrying lines (eg for cooling directly on the RZ surface) are unavoidable, SHOULD it be ensured that water leaks are detected as early as possible and the effects are minimized.
+For example, there should be no radiators in the data center.
+If water-carrying lines (eg for cooling directly on the RZ surface) are unavoidable, SHOULD it be ensured that water leaks are detected as early as possible and the effects are minimized.
 By visual inspection, the existing water pipes should be checked regularly to see if they are still tight.
 Messages from a detection system SHOULD be reported to responsible employees so that they can intervene quickly based on reaction plans and current documentation (see * INF.2.A13 Planning and Installation of Alarm Systems *).

 #### INF.2.A19 Conducting functional tests of the technical infrastructure [building services]